 The Faculty offers a program leading to the Degree of Bachelor of Science in Human Ecology.
 Human Ecology is the interdisciplinary study of the human ecosystem: humans as social, physical, and biological beings in interaction with each other and with their physical, socio-cultural, esthetic, and biological environments, and with the material and human resources of these environments.
 Humans and their near environments are viewed as integrated wholes, mutually influencing each other.
 Human ecology views the near environment as a source of essential resources and as the setting for human behavior and development.
-Applied aspects of the program allow students to learn to apply knowledge and develop skills to meet the need of employers and the community.
+Applied aspects of the program allow students to learn to apply knowledge and develop skills to meet the needs of employers and the community.
 These include coursework in communication and in program planning, implementation, and evaluation.
 An important part of the program is the practicum (field placement) in the final year.
+Students should be aware that under the Alberta Protection of Persons in Care Act, they can be required to satisfy a criminal records check before being allowed to participate in a practicum (field placement).